avvo/docker-elixir/README.md

 ../../../push.sh b
 ```

+#### Notes

+1. You need permissions to write the images on dockerhub.
+If you're not an Avvo
+   person, you probably don't have access.
+You can push it up to your own
+   namespace.
+2. Test out your changes on a tag before committing and pushing to latest.

 ## Multistage Docker Build for Production

 Lower final image size by using multistage docker build and avvo/alpine image.